Singapore developers build overseas as foreign firms splash out on land

-Hiap Hoe Ltd (HIAP.SI) and Oxley Holdings Ltd (OXHL.SI) followed sector leader CapitaLand Ltd (CATL.SI) this year by going abroad.
+Hiap Hoe Ltd and Oxley Holdings Ltd followed sector leader CapitaLand Ltd this year by going abroad.
 At home, government action to slow the rise of record-high prices led to a 50 percent drop in third-quarter private home sales.

 Official plans for a significant supply of new homes over the next decade make the price outlook even dimmer.
 Yet land prices have rallied, pushed up by foreign developers drawn by political and economic stability.